ChaserTlss/Canonical/writingInterview/early education.md

 From 2006 to 2008, I found a fairer platform to present my ability than the high school entrance exam without local or no-local bias.
 I attend CASTIC, which is one of the biggest national science competitions in China.

 My topic is *The herbicidal and bacteriostatic effects of Solidago canadensis*.
-The background Solidago canadensis is an alien species in Shanghai; it has a great competitive advantage over native plants in Shanghai and China, causing society to spend a lot of money on the removal of it.
+As the background, Solidago canadensis is an alien species in Shanghai; it has a great competitive advantage over native plants in Shanghai and China, causing society to spend a lot of money on the removal of it.
 But if we can find its commercial value, then we can recover part of the cost.

 I started the personal research in my final year of junior high school in 2006, and I got help from my teacher from junior high school, who helped me find a professor at Shanghai University and lent me the Sterile laboratory.
 My teacher and I established multiple control groups and finally found that its extract would cause the roots of other plants to shrink and hinder the growth of mould colonies at a certain concentration.